dalps/menhir-lsp/README.md

 It also reuses the [Menhir grammar that parses Menhir itself](https://gitlab.inria.fr/fpottier/menhir/-/tree/master/driver/stage2?ref_type=heads) to get the AST representation of the document annotated with locations.
 Unfortunately the AST offered by the [Menhir SDK](https://ocaml.org/p/menhirSdk/latest) lacks location annotations for various kinds of symbols, so I had to resorted to tweaking the original parser to get things working.

-Issues or PRs for missing features, editor support or any improvement are welcome.
+Issues or PRs for missing features, clients for other editors or any bug / improvement are welcome.

 ## License